mysteryengineer/reddit-downloader/README.md

 If you set the parameter `RMD_SIMILAR` above then it will attempt to identify similar media files to exclude, but keep in mind that:
 - (1) the criteria of what is considered similar or not is subjective so this could end up deleting or (not deleting) files that you would expect otherwise.
-- (2) if you use the parameter `V` or `A`, which include the detection of similar videos, keep in mind that it could take a long time to identify similar videos depending on the number of videos that were downloaded.
+- (2) if you use the parameter `V` or `A`, which include the detection of similar videos, be aware that it could take a long time to identify similar videos depending on the number of files that were downloaded.

 ## 🛠️ Build